|

 down the hall, his pale face very resolute, and looking

-most sick with anxiety.
+almost sick with anxiety.
 He had just been on board the

-mer; there were two hundred and fifty wounded men
+steamer; there were two hundred and fifty wounded men

 just arrived, and the ball must end…

-Later, I went on board the boat
+Later, I went on board the boat, Among the long

 lines of wounded, black and white intermingled, there